 (b) a person instructed or authorised by the network operator to do so.

 [Regulation 22 amended: Gazette 1 Aug 2017 p.
-4110-11.]
+4110-11; SL 2021/218 r.
+10.]

 23. Notification and investigation of suspected notifiable incidents

 (1) If a network operator has reasonable grounds to suspect that a notifiable incident has occurred in relation to the network the network operator must —